Fabricio-191/valve-server-query/README.md

 # MasterServer

+Later i will add the 'filter' to the options

 ## Warns:
 * If the quantity is `Infinity` or `'all'`, it will try to get all the servers, but most likely it will end up giving an warning.
 The master server stops responding at a certain point
-* Gold source master servers may not work
+* Gold source master servers may not work.
 The reason is unknown, the servers simply do not respond to queries

 ```js
 MasterServer({